 Scientists have been discovering the benefits of exercise on mental health for years.
 A few of the benefits include decreased depression, stress and anxiety.
 Studies have found that 20-40 minutes of exercise improve mood and anxiety for several hours!
 What is going on here?

 The Runners High Hypothesis

 There are a few hypotheses researchers have come up with to explain this natural phenomenon.
 First, increased endorphins, known as the “runners high” come into play.
 Endorphins are essentially the body’s natural painkillers and help the body cope with prolonged pain or stress.
-The runners high shows activation of these endorphins and creates a sense of euphoria when performing intense activity, such as swimming.
-While it is not definitively known why this happens, what we do know is that runners high makes us feel great!
+The runners high show activation of these endorphins and creates a sense of euphoria when performing an intense activity, such as swimming.
+While it is not definitively known why this happens, what we do know is that runners high make us feel great!

 The Neurotransmitter Hypothesis

 The neurotransmitter hypothesis finds that serotonin is a neurotransmitter that impacts mood, sleep and appetite.
 A serotonin imbalance is part o depression, which is treated with medications such as selective serotonin reuptake, inhibitors or SSRIs.
 Studies have shown that exercise also increases levels of serotonin and improves depressive symptoms.
 In other words, swimming can work the same way as anti-depressants!

 Lastly, the hypothalamic-pituitary-adrenal axis (HPA) is important for regulating your body’s natural stress response.
 When your body is experiencing uncontrollable stress, anxiety or depression, the axis is releasing a chemical called cortisol.
 This makes us feel tense, anxious and stressed, among other biological effects.
 Exercise slows down the HPA’s reaction to stress and makes us feel better!